spiral/docs/docs/en/advanced/tokenizer.md

 ### Classes Locator

 If you're aiming to locate classes, turn to `Spiral\Tokenizer\ClassesInterface`.
-Using this, you can search for classes based on their name, the interfaces they use, or the traits they incorporate.
+Using this, you can search for classes based on their name, the interfaces they implement, or the traits they incorporate.

 Here's a quick example.
-Let's say you want to locate all classes that use the `\Psr\Http\Server\MiddlewareInterface`
+Let's say you want to locate all classes that implement the `\Psr\Http\Server\MiddlewareInterface` interface:
-interface:

 ```php
 use Spiral\Tokenizer\ClassesInterfac;